ibexa/documentation-user/docs/content_management/block_reference.md

 Shows products from a chosen catalog tailored for a particular group of customers, ensuring a personalized browsing experience.

-Before you configure this block, make sure that there are [catalogs](work_with_catalogs.md) that are defined and published in your PIM.
+Before you configure this block, make sure that there are [catalogs](work_with_catalogs.md) that are defined and published in your product catalog.
 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.